9.3 NOISE AT WORK

 • Any hearing protectors must be individually issued and regularly inspected and maintained.

-• The activities and areas, which require the use of hearing protection, must be clearly defined.
+• The activities and areas which require the use of hearing protection must be clearly defined with legible mandatory signage displayed in accordance with The Health and Safety (Safety Signs and Signals) Regulations 1996 as appropriate.

 • Training and education for those required to use hearing protection is essential to ensure that equipment is used correctly and that the dangers of exposure to high noise levels, even for short periods of time, is appreciated.